×

 <

-Data Abstraction: Definition: Data abstraction refers to the hiding of details from users at certain levels, for authentication and security purpose
+Definition: Data abstraction is the hiding of implementation details from users at certain levels, exposing only what is necessary for use or security.

 • Conceptual level